frankko/Artboard-Tools/README.md

 Useful if you’re designing a bunch of screens and you wanted each section to be its own row.

 The pattern searched for goes like this: 'group name' + '\-\-' + 'whatever'.
 For example, 'headers\-\-version-A', 'headers\-\-version-B', 'sidebars\-\-version-A', 'footers\-\-version-A', 'footers\-\-version-B'.
 That would create three rows.

+## Select Prev Artboard ( ctrl+[ ), Select Next Artboard ( ctrl+] )

+Selects the previous artboard in the layer list or selects the next artboard in the layer list and zooms that artboard to fit, depending on which you invoke.

+If no artboard (or a layer within an artboard) is selected, Prev will select the last (top-most) artboard in the layer list, Next the first (bottom-most) artboard.

 * * * * *